Talking Supply Chain Design, AI, and Resiliency After COVID-19 With Canadian Tire

 “I think we’re getting to a point where AI is actually starting to hit the mark rather than just be kind of this promise out there.” —Shannon Macey

-Canadian Tire continues to build out its in-house algorithms and models to enhance their decisioning.
+Canadian Tire continues to build out its in-house algorithms and models to enhance their decisioning and improve supply chain resiliency.
 One example is a machine learning model they’ve built to predict daily and weekly demand at an aggregate level for their DCs.
 Because their model is “pull,” they have very little visibility into what the stores will order.
 Using these new algorithms, combined with weather data and historical stock-ordering patterns based on stock levels, they developed a much better sense of the forecast.
 They are currently exploring broader capabilities to achieve end-to-end supply chain visibility and deliver predictions and alerts to drive the right decisions across their supply chain.

 Building a Culture of Resiliency